KainosSoftwareLtd/ViveControllerToolkit/README.md

 Can be placed on any object and configured to grab on some form of contact.
 Requires a Collider and may require a Rigidbody.
 Works in conjunction with GrabController.
 This script is to be used to provide grab functionality that can be configured in the inspector without writing code.
-It is optional and you my write your own code using the GrabController exposed methods.
+It is optional and you may write your own code using the GrabController exposed methods.

 ### Public Properties ###